 Nizokwe's voice returned only when she reached Bison Prairie and threw her arms around Mini and Bati.
-She kept on singing while helping us raise our lodge, while showing Yellowhair the secrets of bowlmaking.
+She kept on singing while trees, bushes, roots and rocks in order to make room for tame plants which, when harvested, were swallowed by landgangs and rumcarriers.